lulzzz/Smart-Contracts/README.md

   69 passing (47s)
 ```

-The 3 tests below are verifying the interface contracts `ExtAccessI`, `IntAccessI` and the `HashMapI`.
+The three tests below are verifying the interface contracts `ExtAccessI`, `IntAccessI` and the `HashMapI`.
 The library `Lib` contract does not require testing as its functions are tested via the `HashMapI` contract. `HashMapITest` is only used as an intermediary contract to test the `HashMapI` contract functions. `SetupI` does not need to be tested as it only contains the initialisation parameters (constants) for the insurance pool ecosystem.
 Lastly, `NotificaitonI` is a contract with only one abstract function that does not need to be tested either.

 ```
 truffle(develop)> test test/component-tests/extAccessI.js
 Using network 'develop'.

   Contract: ExtAccessI
-    ✓ should deploy a new ExtAccessI contract and verify initialisation variables ✓ should add key 1 with transaction submitted by key 0 ✓ should add key 2 with transaction submitted by key 1 ✓ should perform pre-authorisation with key 1, add key 3 with transaction submitted by key 2
+    ✓ should deploy a new ExtAccessI contract and verify initialization variables ✓ should add key 1 with transaction submitted by key 0 ✓ should add key 2 with transaction submitted by key 1 ✓ should perform pre-authorisation with key 1, add key 3 with transaction submitted by key 2